bluerobotics/retired-ardusub-docs/pages/raspberry-pi-setup.md

 	diskutil list

 Find the SD card in the output.
-It will be something like `/dev/disk2`.
+On Mac it will be something like `/dev/disk2` and on Linux it will be something like '/dev/sdb'.

+*On Mac:*

+	sudo dd bs=4m if=/dev/disk2 | gzip > rasbian-ardusub.img.gz

+*On Linux:*

 	sudo dd bs=4M if=/dev/sdb | gzip > rasbian-ardusub.img.gz